mobxjs/mobx-state-tree/docs/recipes/pre-built-form-types-with-mst-form-type.md

 **`editField(id: string, fieldKey: string, value)`**

 Edit `fieldKey` field with `id` to `value`.
 This action will call the `onEdit` hook if passed.

-> actions below will be less frequent to use.

 `getValues()`